melissapalmer/melissapalmer.github.io/_posts/testing/2018-08-09-adding-sonarlint-eclipse.md

 [SonarQube](https://www.sonarqube.org/about/) is an open source platform that automates static code analysis to detect bugs, code smells and security vulnerabilities on 20+ programming languages.

-Usually a company will setup SonarQube server or user SonarCloud integrated with a CI server to fail the build when quality gates are not met.
-It's always better to fix things earlier than later.
+Usually a company will setup SonarQube server or user SonarCloud integrated with a CI server to fail the build when quality gates are not met. **It's always better to fix things earlier than later**.
 [SonarLint](https://www.sonarlint.org/) allows you to
 > Fix issues before they exist

 [SonarLint](https://www.sonarlint.org/) is an IDE extension that helps you detect and fix quality issues as you write code.

-In this post I describe how to include SonarLint in your Eclipse IDE.
+In this post I describe how to include SonarLint in your **Eclipse IDE**.

 # Steps